 Climate change is putting intense pressure on the world to act.
-Since the preindustrial era, the earth has already warmed by about 1.1°C - and if we are to align with the 1.5°C Paris Climate Agreement we need to halve emissions by 2030.
-One of the major drivers of this reduction will be the energy transition, however, it might take decades to fully transition as there are still many unanswered questions regarding fuel type; availability, and feasibility.
+According to IPCC, human induced warming reached approximately 1°C above pre-industrial levels in 2017 - and if we are to align with the 1.5°C Paris Climate Agreement we need to halve emissions by 2030 compared to 1990 emissions.
+One of the major drivers of this reduction will be the energy transition, however, it might take decades to fully transition as there are still many unanswered questions regarding fuel and propulsion type; availability, and feasibility.